Bryson69/Blog-Post/README.md

 * A User the needs to sign in to the blog account and post a blog

 # CREDITS
-### Google.com ⭐️ StackOverflow.com ⭐️ & Miguel Grinberg -author of 'Flask Web Development :star: '.
+##### Google.com ⭐️ StackOverflow.com ⭐️ & Miguel Grinberg -author of Flask Web Development :star:.

 # Support and Contacts
 In case You have any issues using this code please do no hesitate to get in touch with me through brysonmundia@gmail.com or leave a comment here on Github.